tcltk/tcl/tools/man2markdown-README.md

 - use camelCase consistently for Tcl syntax arguments
 - handling of the "|" character for alternatives (see `memory init on|off`) is not yet good, leaves it as `on=|§off`
 - handling of links does not yet use all the exceptions defined in tools/tcltk-man2html.tcl and tools/tclsk-man2html-utils.tcl (for now only exclude_refs_map is used)
+- not all instances of "TIP" infos are preserved (especially when inside a combined .RE/.PP context as in msgcat.n, so grep all uses and check manually after automatic conversion)

 ## Specific pages
 - RegConfig.3: besides the C API, this page describes Tcl-level commands that are created.
 These use a non-standard format in the form of ::, followed by an .arg, followed by ::, followed by a .lit – all in one word!